work-pritish/institute-buses-route-app/README.md

 # institute-bus-routes-android-app
-it is an institution bus route web app (android) having ability to show dynamically updated data.
+It is an institution bus route web app (android) having ability to show dynamically updated data.
+It display the content of my responsive website (here i have used blogger).
+[Anroid Web view is used in it]
 link to download the full source code -> (today it will be uploaded)

-This is the homepage after the splash screen
+*<h5>This is the homepage after the splash screen</h5>*

 <img src="/images/home.png" width="300" height="500">